mity/mctrl/CONTRIBUTING.md

 ## Reporting Bugs

-Even if you are unable to fix a bug on our own, reporting it is very benefitial to us.
+Even if you are unable to fix a bug on your own, reporting it is very beneficial to us.
 Unheard bugs cannot get fixed.
 You may submit the bug as a [Github issue][3].

 Please provide the following information with the bug report: